Mumbela/Gakusei/README.md

 ## Features

-- **4000 English Words**: Displays a new English word and its meaning every hour to help expand your vocabulary.
+- **4000 English Words**: Displays a new English word and its meaning every 5 minutes to help expand your vocabulary.
 - *(Planned)* **Bible Verses**: Will display a new Bible verse every 5 minutes.

 ## Installation